brianc/node-postgres/README.md

 Usually I'll pop the code into the repo as a test.
 Hopefully the test fails.
 Then I make the test pass.
 Then everyone's happy!

 If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.
 I am usually available via google-talk at my github account public email address.
+Remember this is a labor of love, and though I try to get back to everything sometimes life takes priority, and I might take a while.
+It helps if you use nice code formatting in your issue, search for existing answers before posting, and come back and close out the issue if you figure out a solution.
+The easier you can make it for me, the quicker I'll try and respond to you!

+If you need deeper support, have application specific questions, would like to sponsor development, or want consulting around node & postgres please send me an email, I'm always happy to discuss!

 I usually tweet about any important status updates or changes to node-postgres on twitter.
 Follow me [@briancarlson](https://twitter.com/briancarlson) to keep up to date.

-## Extras

-node-postgres is by design pretty light on abstractions.
-These are some handy modules we've been using over the years to complete the picture.
-Entire list can be found on [wiki](https://github.com/brianc/node-postgres/wiki/Extras)

 ## License